Buy Inner Peace Instead Of Passive Income

 Short answer: No.

 Nick Maggiulli, on his blog Of Dollars And Data, talks about the return-on-hassle spectrum.
-In short, not every dollar is worth the same.
+In short, not every invested dollar is created equal.

-As mentioned, active real estate investing sounds great - until you’re getting a call from a cracked-out tenant at 10 p.m. because they locked their roommate out.
+Real estate investing sounds great until you’re getting a call from a cracked-out tenant at 10 p.m. because they locked their roommate out.
+(True story.)

 Meanwhile, my stock portfolio has never smoked crack.
 Or asked me to make a key copy during poker.1